OctaVive/c-sharp.be-opdrachten/README.md

-# c-sharp.be-opdrachten
+# c-sharp.be opdrachten

-Opdrachten voor c-sharp.be voor studiedoeleinden.
+Voor studiedoeleinden.